justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 CyberLure also includes skills-based IT and cybersecurity training, divided into two areas:

 #### 1. IT Generic Training:
-Foundational subjects designed to build core IT and cybersecurity knowledge, including:
+Foundational subjects designed to build core IT and cybersecurity knowledge, including but not limited to:
 - Networking Fundamentals
 - Information Security Fundamentals
 - IT Fundamentals